 Regulation is catching up with AI adoption.
 Colorado’s AI Act (SB 24-205), effective June 30, 2026, requires employers to document AI governance, conduct annual impact assessments, and report algorithmic discrimination within 90 days - with penalties up to $20,000 per violation.
 NYC Local Law 144 already mandates annual bias audits for automated employment decision tools.

-For recruiters evaluating AI matching tools, compliance isn't optional.
-The question to ask any vendor: can you demonstrate how your matching model prevents demographic bias, and will your documentation hold up under regulatory scrutiny?
+For recruiters evaluating AI matching tools, compliance isn’t optional.
+Before signing any contract, ask vendors directly: can you demonstrate how your matching model prevents demographic bias, and will your documentation hold up under regulatory scrutiny?

 How to Evaluate an AI Matching Tool

-The broader talent acquisition market exceeds $850 billion and is growing at 13% annually, according to the Josh Bersin Company's 2025 research.
+Talent acquisition as a market now exceeds $850 billion and is growing at 13% annually, according to the Josh Bersin Company’s 2025 research.
 AI recruiting tools are one of the fastest-growing segments within it.
-That growth means more vendors than ever are claiming "AI-powered matching."
+That growth means more vendors than ever are claiming “AI-powered matching.”
 Not all of them deliver.
-Here's what to look for - and what to be skeptical of.
+Here’s what to look for - and what to be skeptical of.

 Database Size and Coverage

-A matching algorithm is only as good as the data it searches.
+Database quality sets the ceiling for any matching algorithm.
 Ask: How many profiles does the platform index?
 What geographies does it cover?
 Is the data deduplicated and refreshed regularly?
-A tool matching against 10 million stale profiles will produce worse results than one searching 850M+ actively maintained profiles - regardless of how sophisticated the algorithm is.
+Stale or limited databases produce worse results - a tool searching only 10 million profiles will underperform one searching 850M+ actively maintained profiles, regardless of algorithm sophistication.

 Matching Methodology